hasura/supergraph-top-n-challenge/README.md

-# GraphQL Conf Federation Competition 2023
+# GraphQL Conf Federation Challenge 2023

 You have two postgres databases.
 One contains the `threads` table and another contains the `posts` table.